50 Interesting & Fun Facts About Louisiana State You Should Know

 fotoluminate/Depositphotos.com

-A walkway between green grass leading to a concrete tower building under a blue sky
+A walkway between green grass, leading to a concrete tower building under a blue sky

-Louisiana has an official State Dog
+Louisiana has an official state dog

-Named for the Catahoula Parish, the Catahoula Leopard Dog was proclaimed the Louisiana State Dog in 1979.
+Named after the Catahoula Parish, the Catahoula Leopard Dog was proclaimed the Louisiana state dog in 1979.
 Originally used for hunting and herding, these intelligent, iconic dogs are known for their rare merle patterns.
-Catahoulas originated in Louisiana believed to have been crossbred from the dogs of Native Americans to the dogs of Spanish Explorers in the 1500s.

 4kclips/Depositphotos.com